ericstolly/cipher/chapters/chapter-2-infection.md

     end
 )
 ```

-#### The final mapped code adds obfuscated malcious code to the following files:
+The final mapped code adds obfuscated malcious code to the following files:
+  - resources\[FiveM]\[system]\sessionmanager\server\host_lock.lua
-  -
+  - resources\[FiveM]\[system]\sessionmanager\client\empty.lua
-  -
+  - resources\[FiveM]\[system]\sessionmanager\fxmanifest.lua

+Just from looking at the code written to these files, you get an understanding of the lack of intelligence these malcious users have.
+Whilst writing to the `fxmanifest.lua` file they lack the understanding to string break to include the quotation marks on the `description` line that the [default CFX file](https://github.com/citizenfx/cfx-server-data/blob/master/resources/%5Bsystem%5D/sessionmanager/fxmanifest.lua#L6) has.

 [Chapter 3 (???)](https://github.com/ericstolly/)